 - Analyse the transformation in consumption patterns for hedonic goods.

-- Test students' abilities in:
+- The course will test students' abilities in:

 - Problem setting and customer orientation (field projects).

-- Problem solving and synthesis.
+- Problem solving and synthesis (individual essay 2).

 - Synthesis and macro-trends elaboration (wrap-up case presentation).